 About Eternal Landscapes Mongolia And Booking With Us

-Eternal Landscapes may be a small company but I take your financial security seriously.
+Eternal Landscapes may be a small company but we take your financial security seriously.
 You can make your booking with EL safe in the knowledge that we are Travel Trust Association bonded (our membership number is U8885), fully insured through Travel Risk Professionals (Tasker and Partners) and take your safety and welfare seriously.
-Please just email me for more details.
+Please just email Jess for more details.

 We are also a registered Mongolian business (Gobi Gua Undur) with a membership of the Mongolian Tourism Association.

-In order to secure your place on a trip you need to pay a deposit of £450 / $600.
+In order to secure your place on a trip you need to pay a deposit of £450 / $600 per adult.
 The remainder will then be due approximately 4-

-If you cannot come on the trip, let me know at least 8 weeks before the start, and I will refund the cost of the trip, less your deposit.
-If you can only give us between 4 weeks and 8 weeks notice you will lose 50% of the cost of the trip, and with less than 4 weeks notice I will, unfortunately, be unable to give a refund.
+If you cannot come on the trip, let us know at least 8 weeks before the start, and we will refund the cost of the trip, less your deposit.
+If you can only give us between 4 weeks and 8 weeks notice you will lose 50% of the cost of the trip, and with less than 4 weeks notice we will, unfortunately, be unable to give a refund.
 If you have a good reason why you can’t make it, your own insurance should cover any loss.
-If you do have to cancel, I’m happy to hold your deposit so you can put it toward another EL trip for the following year.
+If you do have to cancel, we’re happy to hold your deposit so you can put it toward another EL trip for the following year.

 How about if EL cancels the trip?

-We won’t.
-All of our trips run with a minimum of two and this means there is more chance for the tour to run as I do not have to wait for high booking numbers.
+We won’t unless there is a government advisory against travel to Mongolia.
+For our small group trips, they run with a minimum of two and this means there is more chance for the tour to run as we do not have to wait for high booking numbers.
 All of our trips can also be run for a minimum of one –

 It is always difficult to suggest a suitable amount of spending money to bring with you as everyone is different –